kevin504-max/kevin504-max/README.md

 I'm a Full Stack Developer passionate about building scalable web applications and solving real-world problems through clean, efficient, and maintainable code.

-I have experience developing and scaling large-scale applications using technologies such as **Laravel**, **Node.js**, **Vue.js**, and modern backend architectures.
+I have experience developing and scaling large-scale applications using technologies such as **Laravel**, **C#**, **Unity**, and modern backend architectures.
 I enjoy learning new technologies, improving development workflows, and applying best practices to deliver reliable software.

 ---